luscoma/pyRazor/README.md

     # In this case we also specify a few extra paramters
     pyRazor.render("../path/to.template", "The model is a string", debug=true)

+    # Pass in a template inline (Not recommended)
+    pyRazor.render("@Model", "The model is a string")

+    # Just build a view class from an inline template
+    # (Still not really recommended, but available)
+    pyRazor.build("@Model", "The model is a string")

 In the case where a template is compiled, just import the template directly and call its render method minus the template path:
     import myTemplate